Ghost in the Shell (1995 film): Development

 Mamoru Oshii originally wanted to direct Jin-Roh: The Wolf Brigade after he finished Patlabor 2: The Movie (1993).
 He proposed the project to Bandai Visual but was asked to direct an adaptation of Masamune Shirow's 1989 manga, Ghost in the Shell, instead.
 Oshii would later get to work on Jin-Roh, but only as a writer.
 Oshii stated, "My intuition told me that this story about a futuristic world carried an immediate message for our present world.
 I am also interested in computers through my own personal experience with them.
 I had the same feeling about Patlabor and I thought it would be interesting to make a film that took place in the near future.
 There are only a few movies, even out of Hollywood, which clearly portray the influence and power of computers.
 I thought this theme would be more effectively conveyed through animation."
 Oshii expanded on these thoughts in a later interview, noting that technology changes people and had become a part of the culture of Japan.
 He commented that his use of philosophy caused producers to become frustrated because of sparing use of action scenes.
 Oshii also acknowledged that a movie with more action would sell better, but he continued to make these movies anyway.
 When Oshii went back to make changes to the original Ghost in the Shell to re-release it as Ghost in the Shell 2.0, one of the reasons he gave was that the film did not resemble the sequel, and that he wanted to update the film to reflect changes in perspective.

 Design

 Hiroyuki Okiura, the character designer and key animation supervisor, designed Motoko to be more mature and serious than Masamune Shirow's original portrayal of the character in the manga.
 Okiura chose to depict a physically mature person to match Motoko's mental age, instead of her youthful twenty-something appearance in the manga.
 Motoko's demeanor lacks the comedic facial expressions and rebellious nature depicted in the manga, instead taking on a more wistful and contemplative personality.
 Oshii based the setting for Ghost in the Shell on Hong Kong, commenting that his first thought to find an image of the future setting was an Asian city, but finding a suitable cityscape of the future would be impossible, and so he chose to use the real streets of Hong Kong as his model.
 He also said that Hong Kong was the perfect subject and theme for the film with its countless signs and the cacophony of sounds.
-The film's mecha designer Takeuchi Atsushi noted that while the film does not have a chosen setting, it is obviously based on Hong Kong because the city represented the theme of the film, the old and the new which exist in a strange relationship in an age of an information deluge.
+The film's mecha designer Takeuchi Atsushi noted that while the film does not have a chosen setting, it is obviously based on Hong Kong because the city represented the theme of the film, which was that the old and new exist in a strange relationship during an age of an information deluge.
 Before shooting the film, the artists drew sketches that emphasized Hong Kong's chaotic, confusing and overwhelming aspects.